ericoc/zabbix-slack-alertscript/README.md

 ![Zabbix User](http://pictures.ericoc.com/github/zabbix-user.png "Zabbix User")

 Finally, an action can then be created on the "Actions" sub-tab of the "Configuration" tab within the Zabbix servers web interface to notify the Zabbix "Slack" user ensuring that the "Subject" is "PROBLEM" for "Default message" and "RECOVERY" should you choose to send a "Recovery message".

+Keeping the messages short is probably a good idea; use something such as the following for the contents of each message:

+	{TRIGGER.NAME} - {HOSTNAME} ({IPADDRESS})

-Additionally, you can have multiple different Zabbix users with "Slack" media types that each notify unique Slack users or channels upon different Zabbix actions.
+Additionally, you can have multiple different Zabbix users each with "Slack" media types that notify unique Slack users or channels upon different triggered Zabbix actions.

-Keeping the messages short is probably a good idea - use something such as "{TRIGGER.NAME} - {HOSTNAME} ({IPADDRESS})" for the contents of each message.

 ## Testing